CPTPP partner: Japan

 - plywood and veneer panels (tariffs of up to 10% will be eliminated within 15 years) and

-- worked coniferous and non-coniferous wood (tariffs of up to 7.5% will be eliminated upon entry into force)
+- worked coniferous and non-coniferous wood (tariffs of up to 7.5% were eliminated upon entry into force)

 - industrial products:

-- aluminum products (tariffs of up to 7.5% will be eliminated upon entry into force)
+- aluminum products (tariffs of up to 7.5% were eliminated upon entry into force)

-- plastic tubes (tariffs of up to 4.8% will be eliminated upon entry into force) and
+- plastic tubes (tariffs of up to 4.8% were eliminated upon entry into force) and

 - iron and steel products (tariffs of up to 6.3% will be eliminated within 10 years).

-- The CPTPP will also reduce or eliminate tariffs on beef and pork, allowing Canadian exporters to benefit from access to the Japanese market on par with key competitors.
+- The CPTPP also reduces or eliminate tariffs on beef and pork, allowing Canadian exporters to benefit from access to the Japanese market on par with key competitors.

 - On beef, tariffs of 38.5% on fresh, chilled, and frozen beef, as well as tariffs of up to 50% on certain offal, will be reduced to 9% within 15 years.

-- The CPTPP will level the playing field for Canadian exporters relative to countries like Australia that already enjoy preferential access to the Japanese market, and will also give Canada an advantage compared to lead U.S. competitors.
+- The CPTPP levels the playing field for Canadian exporters relative to countries like Australia that already enjoy preferential access to the Japanese market, and also gives Canada an advantage compared to lead U.S. competitors.

-- On investment, the CPTPP will allow Canadian companies to invest with greater confidence in Japan, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.
+- On investment, the CPTPP allows Canadian companies to invest with greater confidence in Japan, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.